Evaporation of binary liquids from a capillary tube

 Modelling the system as a problem of pure diffusion in a semi-infinite medium reproduces $Sh = 1$ and $Sh \sim 1/\sqrt{\tn}$ as the early time and late time behaviours, respectively. $Sh=1$ in the early time limit corresponds to a rapid replenishment of water at the evaporating interface, leading to a constant evaporation rate and constant interfacial concentration of water.
 In the late time regime, replenishment of the interfacial concentration of water is limited by diffusion, leading to the classical diffusion-like $Sh \sim 1/\sqrt{\tn}$ behaviour.
-However, as the diffusive penetration depth $\delta = \sqrt{Dt}$ increases and the length $L(t)$ of the system decreases, they can become comparable in magnitude.
-In such a scenario, the late time behaviour is modified to $Sh \sim \exp(-\tn)$.
-This change in the evaporation regime essentially reflects the effect of the finite size of the liquid column.

-Finally, we show that even if the pure diffusion model captures the scaling relations of $Sh(\tn)$ correctly, advective replenishment of water needs to be considered for precise prediction of the evaporation rates.
-A Peclet number defined as $\alpha=\rho \, v_y / h^{\ast} = (w \vert_{z=0} - w_{eq}) \rho/\rho_w$, is the relevant parameter dictating the importance of advection.
+\coltext{However, we also show that even if the pure diffusion model captures the scaling relations of $Sh(\tn)$ correctly, advective replenishment of water needs to be considered for more precise prediction of the evaporation rates.
+A Peclet number defined as $\Delta w_i \, Sh \, \rho / \rho_w = \rho \, v_y / h^{\ast} = (w \vert_{z=0} - w_\mathrm{eq}) \rho/\rho_w$ (the coefficient of the advective term in \eqref{eqn:neq_c0}) is the relevant parameter dictating the importance of advection.